christophihl/startupengineer/content/transfer/20_transfer.md

 +++

-Here you find (yet imcomplete, but growing) repositories of topics, concepts, resources and tools we like to use in
+Here you find (yet incomplete, but growing) repositories of topics, concepts, resources and tools we like to use in
 * `workshops, trainings & talks`,
 * `joint master theses`,
 * `applied research` and